-13. FIFO, weighted-average, and LIFO methods are often used instead of specific identification for inventory valuation purposes.
+13. FIFO, average-cost, and LIFO methods are often used instead of specific identification for inventory valuation purposes.
 Compare these methods with the specific identification method, discussing the theoretical propriety of each method in the determination of income and asset valuation.

 14. How might a company obtain a price index in order to apply dollar-value LIFO?

-15. Describe the LIFO double-extension method.
-Using the following information, compute the index at December 31, 2012, applying the double-extension method to a LIFO pool consisting of 25,500 units of product A and 10,350 units of product B. The base-year cost of product A is $10.20 and of product B is $37.00.
+2014, applying the double-extension method to a LIFO pool consisting of 25,500 units of product A and 10,350 units of product B. The base-year cost of product A is $10.20 and of product B is $37.00.
 The price at December 31,

 16. As compared with the FIFO method of costing inventories, does the LIFO method result in a larger or smaller net income in a period of rising prices?
 What is the comparative effect on net income in a period of falling prices?

 What advantage does the dollar-value method have over the specific goods approach of LIFO inventory valuation?
 Why will the traditional LIFO inventory costing method and the dollar-value LIFO inventory costing method produce different inventory valuations if the composition of the inventory base changes?

 18. Explain the following terms.

 Company amounts to $800,000.
-During 2012, the company decides to use the dollar-value LIFO method of costing inventories.
-On December 31, 2012, the inventory is $1,053,000 at December 31, 2012, prices.
+During 2014, the company decides to use the dollar-value LIFO method of costing inventories.
+On December 31, 2014, the inventory is $1,053,000 at December 31, 2014, prices.
 Using the

 20. In an article that appeared in the Wall Street Journal, the phrases “phantom (paper) profits” and “high LIFO profits” through involuntary liquidation were used.
 Explain these phrases.